diegonti/DQ/README.md

 \end{cases}
 $$

-The simulations have been carried out in a box of $L=100$ a.u.
+The simulations have been carried out in a box of $L$ a.u.
 Forcing the wave function to be zero at the extremes of the box, i.e. $Ψ(0,t)=Ψ(L,t)=0$.
 To simplify the simulation, atomic units have been used for all the variables.

 Four different potentials are considered.
 First, the case of a free particle with no potential.
 A potential barrier of $V_0$ value centered at $x_e$, was also considered: